-Our board of directors is soliciting your vote at our 2017 annual meeting of stockholders.
+Our board of directors is soliciting your vote at our 2018 annual meeting of stockholders.
 A proxy is your legal designation of another person to vote the stock you own.
 That other person is called a proxy.
 If you designate someone as your proxy in a written document, that document also is called a proxy or a proxy card.
-Marcus S. Ryu, Richard Hart and Winston King have been designated as proxies for our 2017 annual meeting of stockholders.
+Marcus S. Ryu, Curtis Smith and Winston King have been designated as proxies for our 2018 annual meeting of stockholders.

-WHO CAN VOTE AT THE MEETING?
+WHO CAN VOTE AT THE ANNUAL MEETING?

-The record date for our 2017 annual meeting of stockholders is October 13, 2017.
+The record date for our 2018 annual meeting of stockholders is October 12, 2018.
 The record date was established by our board of directors.
 Stockholders of record at the close of business on the record date are entitled to:

-- · Receive notice of the meeting; and - Vote at the meeting and any adjournments or postponements of the meeting.
+- Receive notice of the annual meeting; and - Vote at the annual meeting and any adjournments or postponements of the annual meeting.

-On the record date, 75,357,130 shares of our common stock were outstanding.
+On the record date, 81,007,504 shares of our common stock were outstanding.
 Each stockholder is entitled to one vote for each share of common stock held on the record date.